Tips for Becoming a Critical Viewer of the Media

 Help Promote Healthier Body Image Messages in the Media

 - Talk back to the TV when you see an ad or hear a message that makes you feel bad about yourself or your body.

-- Write a letter to advertisers you think are sending positive, inspiring messages that recognize and celebrate the natural diversity of human body shapes, looks, and sizes.
-Commend them for their courage in sending positive, affirming messages.
+- Write a letter to advertisers you think are sending positive and inspiring messages that recognize and celebrate the natural diversity of human body shapes, looks, and sizes.

 - Make a list of companies that consistently send negative body image messages and make a conscious effort to avoid buying their products.
 Write them a letter explaining why you are using your “buying power” to protest their messages.
 Tear out the pages of your magazines that contain advertisements or articles that glorify or degrade one type of look.
 Enjoy your magazine free of negative media messages about your body.

 - Talk to your friends about media messages and their impact on you.
 Ask yourself if you are inadvertently reinforcing negative media messages through the ways you talk to yourself (and the mirror), the comments you make to children or friends, or the types of pictures you have on the refrigerator or around the office.

 - Become a Media Watchdog!
 NEDA’s Media Watchdog program works to improve media messages about size, weight and beauty by empowering consumers to advocate for change.
 We are all consumers of the media and we can all speak out to educate industry leaders about the impacts of their messages and encourage companies to send healthy media messages.
 Support current Watchdog actions, notify NEDA about praise or protest-worthy ads, and learn how to be a media activist!

 For more information, please see NEDA’s Digital Media Literacy Toolkit.